badsectorlabs/ludus/docs/docs/environment-guides/netexec-workshop.md

 May the gods of Gaul guide you as you embark on this dangerous quest!
 ```

+### 5. Disable localuser

-### 5. Once install has finished disable localuser user to avoid using it and avoid unintended secrets stored / am looking at you Lsassy
+Once install has finished disable localuser user to avoid using it and avoid unintended secrets stored (*I'm looking at you Lsassy*).

 :::note